expandorg/eslint-config-expandorg/README.md

-# eslint-config-gemsorg
+# eslint-config-expandorg
-ESLint config for the Gems organization
+ESLint config for the Expand organization